ezraroi/Human-AI-Collab/output/concepts.md

 These phenomenological markers are the easiest way to detect Alpha engagement in real time.
 ### Sₑ Dependency (Qualitative Energy Constraint)
-Alpha-Function draws heavily on **Sₑ** — the system’s emotional capacity to tolerate frustration, uncertainty, and disruption.
+Alpha-Function draws heavily on Sₑ — the system’s emotional capacity to tolerate frustration, uncertainty, and disruption.
 - High Sₑ: Alpha can hold tension long enough to metabolize beta-elements.
 - Low Sₑ: Alpha collapses into avoidance, symbolic bypass, or manic acceleration.
-- Sₑ depletion: requires recovery periods (**Touch Grass Protocol**) to restore metabolic capacity.
+- Sₑ depletion: requires recovery periods (Touch Grass Protocol) to restore metabolic capacity.

-Sₑ is not a measurable quantity; it is a qualitative limit on how deeply Alpha can process material *(physiological proxies may track constraints, but are not equivalent to Sₑ).*
+Sₑ is not a measurable quantity; it is a qualitative limit on how deeply Alpha can process material (physiological proxies may track constraints, but are not equivalent to Sₑ).
+### Protected Self-Holding Requirement
+Alpha-Function requires the human to maintain the **container function**.
+Metabolization is the container’s work—holding beta-elements long enough for transformation.
+- Self-holding intact: Human can contain frustration; Alpha-Function can operate.
+- Self-holding outsourced (Category Error): container function projected onto AI; Alpha-Function loses its operator.
+- Self-holding collapsed (Sₑ depleted): cannot hold tension; Alpha-Function is bypassed.

+Alpha-Function is what the container **does**; Protected Self-Holding is the condition under which it **can** operate.
 ### Wiring (Relations)
-- **Part Of:** Integrated Circuit Board (Axis B architecture)
+- Part Of: Integrated Circuit Board (Axis B architecture)
+- Axis B Engine: Metabolic success = Alpha-Function online; PSB = Alpha-Function bypassed
-- **Requires:** As-If Body Loop for **C1 ↔ C2 coupling** capability; sufficient **Sₑ** for frustration tolerance
+- Requires: As-If Body Loop for C1 ↔ C2 coupling capability; sufficient Sₑ for frustration tolerance; Protected Self-Holding (human as container)
+- Maintained During Dialogue By: RPVL (continuous verification posture)
-- **Counteracted By:** PSB (when Alpha-Function is bypassed)
+- Counteracted By: PSB (when Alpha-Function is bypassed)
-- **Constrained By:** Axis A (Category Error increases vulnerability and PSB risk by making the relational stance invalid)
+- Constrained By: Axis A (Category Error increases vulnerability and PSB risk by disrupting container function)
-- **Enables:** Recursive Metabolic Loop (crystallization enables materialization and re-entry
+- Enables: Recursive Metabolic Loop (crystallization enables materialization and re-entry)

 ---